mattiamanzati/effect-ful-computations/slides.md

 An exit may be a success or a failure.
 If the computation succeeded, the exit will be a success and value will contain the result of type A of the computation.
-If the computation failed, the exit will contain the "cause" of the failure, and that data structure may contain one or more reason of failure, those can be a failure of type E, or an unexpected error, or an interruption signal.
+If the computation failed, effect never loses a failure, all end up in a dedicated cause type that can handle multiple error types such as defects, interruptions and typed errors
 -->

 ---